The Carpentries Bylaws¶

 Each Member of the Executive Council is responsible for:

-reading and understanding the organization’s financial statements
+reading and understanding the organisation’s financial statements

-leveraging connections, networks, and resources to develop collective action to fully achieve the Carpentries’ mission
+leveraging connections, networks, and resources to develop collective action to fully achieve The Carpentries’ mission

 preparing for, attending, and conscientiously participating in Executive Council meetings